Tech-Tactics/articulate-javascript-tools/storyline 360/storyline360-gate-next-button.md

 A reusable pattern for slides that should not allow learners to advance until they have **(a)** interacted with all required objects on the slide *and* **(b)** spent a minimum amount of time on the slide.

-This README documents the trigger architecture, the variables involved, and the rationale.
+This document covers the trigger-only architecture, the variables involved, and the rationale.
 It assumes peer-level familiarity with Storyline 360 (variables, triggers, layers, states).

+> **Note on the time gate:** The trigger-only patterns below satisfy the time requirement when the slide timeline ends.
+In some LMS players the published seekbar is draggable even when it is not draggable in Storyline's desktop preview, which lets a learner scrub to the end of the timeline and satisfy the time gate early.
+If your delivery environment allows seekbar scrubbing, see **Hardening the time gate against seekbar scrubbing** near the end of this document.
+The companion script `js-trigger-next-gate-countdown.js` replaces the timeline-based time check with a scrub-proof wall-clock countdown.

 ---